shakes76/PatternAnalysis-2023/recognition/README.md

 - numpy: For numerical computations and some tensor operations
 - PyTorch: For building and training the neural network
 - matplotlib: For plotting and visualisation
+- PIL: For loading the dataset and visualisation

 To install any dependencies you can use `pip install`

+## Reproducability

+To run the algorithm and reproduce the outcomes I've produced you may need to modify the directory paths used when initialising ISICDataset.
+Also, the directory where the model state dictionary is saved / loaded may also need to be modified.

 ## Usage
 #### See predict.py for a full usage demonstration of the model.